 V.P.
 Business Development

 As the V.P. of Business Development, David's main function is to manage client relations outside of the NYC region, focusing on Great Forest's Waste/Recycling Program Management Services in D.C., VA, MD, DE, FL and CA. David's team of consultants provide clients with recycling program design and implementation, competitive bidding for waste removal services, education and outreach assistance, and program monitoring and reporting.
 In addition to client relations, David oversees the Sales & Marketing department for Great Forest, as well as nationwide expansion efforts.
-David is a LEED Green Associate, and is certified in ISO-14001 sustainability management systems implementation.
+David is a LEED Green Associate, and is accredited in ISO-14001 sustainability management systems implementation.

-Senior Advisor, Healthcare Sustainability
+Senior Sustainability Analyst